CodingTrain/thecodingtrain.com/content/guides/content-structure-guide.md

 ```

-- `video-slug/contributions/contribution-slug.[png|jpg]` is an optional image (either PNG or JPG) to add at the contributions folder of a video.
+- `video-slug/showcase/contribution-slug.[png|jpg]` is an optional image (either PNG or JPG) to add at the showcase folder of a video.
   It would be used to visually preview the contribution made by a viewer.
   It should share the file name with their corresponding contribution.
 - `video-slug/index.[png|jpg]` is an optional image (either PNG or JPG) to add at the root of a video directory.
   It will be used as visual representation of the video when listed in different pages,
-  and also as a placeholder for contributions that also don't include their own `contributions/contribution-slug.[png|jpg]` image.
+  and also as a placeholder for contributions that also don't include their own `showcase/contribution-slug.[png|jpg]` image.
 - `placeholder.[png|jpg]` is a **required** image (either PNG or JPG) to be used as a placeholder for whether a specific video doesn't include their corresponding image at `video-slug/index.[png|jpg]`.
-  This image also may be used as a placeholder for contributions that also don't include their own `contributions/contribution-slug.[png|jpg]` image and don't have a video image to fallback on.
+  This image also may be used as a placeholder for contributions that also don't include their own `showcase/contribution-slug.[png|jpg]` image and don't have a video image to fallback on.

 Feel free to also update the current placeholder images!